Econo Lodge University

 Despite its name, this fine dining venue is large and lively with big-time rustic charm.
 When NAU students set out to impress a date, or are dining on their parents' dollar, this is where they head.
 The menu concentrates on Italian specialties but also includes a fair share of steak and seafood dishes.
 The soup, shrimp, salad and fresh fruit bar is legendary.
 Though the dining room has a somewhat formal air, the adjacent sports bar is usually loud and lively, especially on NAU game days.
 Opens everyday at 11a.

-Campus Coffee Bean offers gourmet coffees and teas as well as breakfast, lunch and dinner to hungry NAU students.
+Campus Coffee Bean offers gourmet coffees and teas as well as breakfast, lunch, and dinner to hungry local college students.
 Breakfast is offered all day with plates that include organic granola, eggs any-style and the famous Flagstaff Burrito.
 Lunch and dinner provides a wide range of salads, grill items, and specialty sandwiches such as the Mars Hill or Sky Dome.
 With affordable prices and a friendly atmosphere, Campus Coffee Bean is the perfect place for getting a little work done or just eating some hearty, local fare.

 From its lacy cafe curtains to its country furnishings and accessories, this little Flagstaff gem is warm and welcoming.
 Maybe that's why it's one of the city's favorite breakfast and lunch spots.
 Be ready for a bit of a wait; this place is always busy.
 Owners Ed and Brandy Wojciak serve up everything from inventive egg dishes (including trout and eggs and nine variations on Eggs Benedict) to specialty sandwiches, quiches, salads and burgers.
 Prices run from about USD5-8 for most items.
 A daily lunch special offers a classic sandwich and cup of soup.
 You'll also enjoy the Wojciak's east side restaurant, Brandy's.

 Wash down your burger, sandwich or wood-fired pizza with a handcrafted beer from this award-winning Flagstaff brewery.
-You can even watch the chefs prepare your meal and the brewmeisters brewing the ales, porters, lagers, etc. During the summer, dine on the patio with items served from The Whistle Stop Cafe.
+You can even watch the chefs prepare your meal and the brewmeisters brewing the ales, porters, and lagers.
+During the summer, dine on the patio with items served from The Whistle Stop Cafe.
 This Arizona Republic newspaper choice consistently garners reviews as both the "Best Restaurant" and "Best Bar" in Flagstaff.
 As an added benefit, the pool tables provide one more reason to visit Beaver Street Brewery.

 When the townsfolk have a hankering for fresh fish and shellfish, Buster's always fits the bill.
 It's also popular with the students and staff of nearby Northern Arizona University, who like to get together at the bar for their nightcaps.
 Simply decorated and staffed by a very competent crew, this classic restaurant offers a full range of seafood, plus prime rib and Angus beef.
 If you're an early diner (or looking for a great deal), try the Sunset dinners from 4pm-6pm daily.
 House specialties are offered at substantial discounts.